cscan/vue-excel-editor/README.md

 Summary prop supports "sum", "min", "max" and "avg".

-USe this with cares.
-Now the summary will only calculate if number of records changed (i.e. New, delete, filter).
-If user change the numbers in cell, it does not recalculate automatically.
-You may trigger the calculation manually by calling calSummary method.
+Use this with care.
+The summary calculation eats resource, so it only calculates when the number of records changed (i.e. New, delete, filter).
+It does not recalculate if user changes the cell content.
+You may trigger the calculation manually by calling calSummary method by the @update event.

 ### Link

 Actually this nice feature I was learnt from SAP UI - When user holds the alt-key and let the mouse over the cell text, the text will become a link.
 When user clicks on the link, your custom function will be triggered.

 ```html
 <vue-excel-column field="name" label="Name" type="string" width="150px" :link="routeToUserFunc" />
 ```

 ```js
 methods: {
     // Hold Alt Key and click on any name, program will route to the page "User Profile"